 Have brunch at one of the many cafes

 There’s no shortage of places for a quick or leisurely brunch.
 Asian Gourmet serves a variety of hot and cold Asian dishes, and is famous in Adelaide for its laksa.
 Big Table specialises in baguettes, wholemeal and flat bread rolls and is known for its good coffee.
 Jamface Central offers a variety of homemade delights from pastries to jams, relishes, sandwiches and is steered by well-known Australian TV chef Poh LIng Yeow.
-Feast on pizza made according to traditional Italian recipes at Lucia’s Pizza Bar, traditional Greek food at Zedz Cafè, or Russian pies at Piroshki Café.
+Feast on pizza made according to traditional Italian recipes at Lucia’s Pizza Bar or traditional Greek food at Zedz Cafè.
 Sunmi's Sushi specialises in sushi and Korean foods, or sample authentic Latvian flavours and Baltic food at The Latvian Lunchroom.

 More than good food